chaNcharge/PyTunes/README.md

 ![Screenshot dark theme](https://github.com/chaNcharge/PyTunes/blob/master/screenshot.png)
 ![Screenshot light theme](https://github.com/chaNcharge/PyTunes/blob/master/screenshot2.png)

+## TODO and Ideas
+- Album Artwork
+- Seeking

 ## Notes
 This was built on a Mac, so fixing issues on Windows is much harder for me.

-I'm just one person working on a personal project
+I'm just one person working on a personal and hobby project